nordic-dev-net/hydrophonitor/setup.md

 To install all the needed components and to configure the Raspberry Pi to start the recordings when it is turned on, four steps are needed: copying the needed files to the SD card, putting the SD card in the Raspberry Pi and connecting to it on the command line over SSH, running an installer script on the command line, and finally letting it restart and verify that everything works as intended.

-#### 2.1 Copy files to the SD card
+#### 2.1 Copy files to the SD card, set configuration values

-Copy the entire `hydrophonitor` folder to the SD card (simple Ctrl+C and Ctrl+V works)
+First, set the configuration values in the file hydrophonitor/configuration/hydrophonitor-config.txt.
+Then, copy the entire `hydrophonitor` folder to the SD card (simple Ctrl+C and Ctrl+V works).

 #### 2.2 Plug the SD card in and connect to the Raspberry Pi over SSH

 Plug the SD card in the Raspberry Pi.
 Connect the audio card and the GPS receiver over USB to the Raspberry Pi, and plug the power cable.
 It will take some time for the Raspberry Pi to be ready to accept SSH connections.

 To figure out what IP address the Raspberry Pi has been assigned in the local network, a tool called `nmap` is needed.

-To check whether nmap is already installed on the system, open a terminal, run the following command (write it to the terminal and press Enter):
+To check whether nmap is already installed on the system, open a terminal and run the following command (write it to the terminal and press Enter):

 ```
 nmap --version